110 – Written Directives

 • Internal Affairs Division

-• The two ad-hoc members shall be designated by the relevant Bureau Policy Liaison for their special knowledge or experience on the terms or implementation of the department policy at issue:
+• The two ad-hoc members shall be designated for their special knowledge or experience on the terms or implementation of the policy at issue:

-• A division commander whose operations would be affected by the new or revised department policy
+• A division commander whose operations would be affected by the new or revised policy

 Policy Website: The online home of HCSO’s written directives, located at HCSOPolicy.com.
 All written directives are published here.
-Department policies and executive orders are available here for both HCSO employees and the public at large.
+Policies and executive orders are available here for both HCSO employees and the public at large.
 SOPs published here are available only to HCSO employees.

-Standard Operating Procedure (SOP): The approved method of performing a specific operation or task within the bounds of department policy.
-In the event of a conflict between department policy and an SOP, department policy always controls.
-An SOP differs from a department policy in two primary ways:
+Standard Operating Procedure (SOP): The approved method of performing a specific operation or task within the bounds of policy.
+In the event of a conflict between policy and an SOP, the policy always controls.
+An SOP differs from a policy in two primary ways:

 Subject-Matter Expert (SME): A person with real, practical knowledge and experience about what it takes to do a particular job.
 A person may be considered an SME regardless of their rank; the important factor is that their knowledge and experience is helpful in the crafting of written directives.

 Written Directive: All written materials produced by HCSO that describe or define employee responsibilities or expectations.
-This includes department policies, executive orders, and standard operating procedures.
+This includes but is not limited to executive orders, policies, and SOPs.

 III.
 Policy